Skip to Main Content

 Golden Century

 Golden Century occupies a prominent position within Crown Sydney at Barangaroo, placing one of the city's most established Cantonese dining names inside Sydney's densest concentration of high-end restaurants.
-The move to this address repositions the venue against a peer set that includes some of the country's most decorated tables, making it a different proposition to its original Chinatown operation.
+The move to this address repositions the venue against a comparable set that includes some of the country's most decorated tables, making it a different proposition to its original Chinatown operation.

 Golden Century restaurant in Sydney, Australia